top of page

 Kristin holds an MBA with high honors from the University of Chicago Booth School of Business and a BA in Foreign Languages from Lewis & Clark College.
 She is certified in Group Process Facilitation through DePaul University and Dynamic Work Design through ShiftGear Work Design.
 They are a member of the Association of Consultants to Non-Profits, the Association of Nonprofit Specialists, and the Alliance for Nonprofit Management.

-Logan Jones (he/they), Associate Facilitator, is a Chicago-based artist and Managing Director of About Face Theatre.
-Logan has frequently collaborated with multiple theatre companies while utilizing his artistic and technical skills, impressive organizational capabilities, and highly-collaborative working style.
-He has worked with Ensemble Consulting as Facilitator and Project Manager on various leadership transitions and organizational development projects since 2015.
+Logan Jones (he/they), Lead Facilitator, is a Chicago-based artist, administrator, and consultant.
+In addition to being a Lead Facilitator of Ensemble Consulting, Logan is Director of Accounting at Northlight Theatre.
+He has served as a Facilitator, Project Manager, and Technology Manager on Ensemble projects since 2015.
+He has collaborated with multiple theatre companies in varying capacities, utilizing his artistic and technical skills, organizational capabilities, and highly-collaborative working style.
+As an administrator, Logan previously served as the Managing Director for About Face Theatre and the Production Manager and Marketing Manager for American Theater Company.
 As a stage manager and production manager, he has helmed multiple productions for About Face Theatre, American Theater Company, The House Theatre of Chicago, Windy City Playhouse, Denver Center for the Performing Arts, 13Exp, and the American Music Theatre Project, among others.
-Logan has a BA in Theatre and BA in Modern Languages from Kansas State University and is a graduate of the Axelson Center Bootcamp for Nonprofit CEOs at North Park University.
+He is a proud member of Actors’ Equity Association.
+Logan holds a BA in Theatre and BA in Modern Languages from Kansas State University, a certificate in Equity, Diversity, and Inclusion in the Workplace from University of South Florida, and is a graduate of the Axelson Center Bootcamp for Nonprofit CEOs at North Park University.

 bottom of page